Learn to Hunt

 Support conservation in Iowa by buying a natural resource plate for your vehicle.

 Mon - Fri, 8:00am - 4:30pm CST

 Contact Information by County

-Growing Up WILD: Exploring Nature with Young Children Growing Up WILD is an early childhood education program for Project WILD that builds on children's sense of wonder about nature and invites them to explore wildlife and the world around them.
-With activities written by educators and wildlife professionals and reviewed by experts in early childhood education, the guide provides and early foundation for developing active, healthy children who appreciate nature and are prepared to enter school with ample learning skills.
+Growing Up WILD: Exploring Nature with Young Children (make this a title) Growing Up WILD builds on children's sense of wonder about nature and invites them to explore wildlifeand the world around them.
+Provide an early foundation for your students withthis collection of activities written by educators and wildlife professionalsand reviewed by early childhood education experts.
 Activities have been correlated to national standards for early childhood education – NAEYC Criteria for Curriculum, Head Start Child Outcomes Framework and the NAAEE Early Childhood Environmental Education Guidelines for Excellence.
 Additional correlations have been drafted to Iowa Early Childhood program and curriculum standards – Quality Preschool Program Standards, Iowa Early Learning Standards, and the Iowa Core Curriculum.

 Growing Up WILD received the 2009 Family Choice Award and the 2011 Renewable Natural Resource Foundation Excellence in Journalism Award.

 Correlations to Iowa Standards Alignment to Iowa Early Learning Standards Alignment to Iowa Learning Standards Alignment to Iowa Quality Preschool Program Standards Alignment to Iowa Quality Preschool Program Standards Grades K-2 Alignment to Iowa Core Curriculum